seanpm2001/SeansLifeArchive_Images_Bit_City_-NimbleBit_Game-_Y2025/2025/06_June/17/README.md

 - At the end of my session today, the pension pig held 649,405 bux.
 I can never empty this. - 2025, Tuesday, May 20th
 - At the end of my session today, the pension pig held 652,259 bux.
 I can never empty this. - 2025, Tuesday, May 27th
 - At the end of my session today, the pension pig held 654,621 bux.
 I can never empty this. - 2025, Tuesday, June 3rd
+- The pension stayed the same, as I skipped my session today. - 2025, Tuesday, June 10th

 </details>

-- The pension stayed the same, as I skipped my session today. - 2025, Tuesday, June 10th
+- At the end of my session today, the pension pig held 657,231 bux.
+I can never empty this. - 2025, Tuesday, June 17th/2025, Wednesday, June 18th

 ---